mikenavarrete/readme-generator/Develop/readMe.md

     - [Questions](#questions)

 ## Description
-        this is a test to use the application
+        this desction is a test
 ## Installation
-        use `npm i` to install all dependencies
+        use `npm i` to install dependecnies
 ## Usage
-        use the application to make a ReadMe
+        this app is used to generate a ReadMe file
 ## License
-        GPL
+        MIT
 ## Contributing
-        they can contribute as much as possible
+        they can contribute however possible
 ## Tests
-        there are many ways to test
+        you can run project tests using jest
 ## Questions
-        if you have additonal questions, email me at  mikenavarrete email.
+        if you have additonal questions, email me at  mikenavarreteemail.
 View more of my work on Github at https://github.com/mikenavarrete